Provable Affine Identifiability of Nonlinear CCA under Latent Distributional Priors: EXPERIMENTS

 \subsection{Ablation Study}

-We provide an ablation study to isolate the effects of source dimensionality, first-order canonical dominance and latent–dimension mismatch on disentanglement performance.
-Following the synthetic identifiability setup, we vary only one parameter at a time while keeping all others fixed.

-\textbf{Source Dimension.} CCA achieves strong disentanglement in low-dimensional settings ($d_\mathcal{S}=2,10,20$), as evidenced by small principal angles and high $R^2$ in the left panel of \autoref{fig:source_dimension}.
-In higher dimensions ($d_\mathcal{S}=30,40$), CCA still captures meaningful subspaces up to a certain dimension, after which both the mean and variability of principal angles start to grow, indicating reduced stability as shown in the right panel of \autoref{fig:source_dimension}.
+We provide an ablation study to isolate the effects of source dimensionality, first-order canonical dominance and latent–dimension mismatch on affine identifiability.
+Following the synthetic experimental setup, we vary only one parameter at a time while keeping all others fixed. \paragraph{Source Dimension.} CCA consistently achieves affine identifiability in low-dimensional settings ($d_\mathcal{S}=2,10,20$), as evidenced by small principal angles between the recovered and ground-truth subspaces and high $R^2$ scores, as shown in the left panel of \autoref{fig:source_dimension}.
+As the source dimension increases ($d_{\mathcal S}=30,40$), CCA continues to recover a substantial portion of the correlated subspace, but the recovery quality gradually deteriorates.
+Both the mean and variance of the principal angles increase, indicating reduced estimation stability in higher dimensions, as illustrated in the right panel of \autoref{fig:source_dimension}.

-\paragraph{First-order Canonical Dominance.} We define the first-order canonical dominance ratio as $\rho_{d_{\mathcal S}}/\rho_1^2$. \autoref{fig:first_order_canonical_dominance} shows the effect of varying the $\rho_{d_{\mathcal S}}/\rho_1^2$ when canonical correlations of the source are taken uniformly from $[\rho_{d_{\mathcal S}}, \rho_1]$. $R^2$ increases with the ratio, with sharper curves at lower latent dimensions indicating more concentrated recoverability.
-For ratios below 1, at least one canonical direction remains unidentifiable, as shown by large $PA_{\max}$.
-Once the ratio exceeds 1, $PA_{\max}$ rises rapidly, implying that all canonical directions become identifiable.
+\paragraph{First-order Canonical Dominance.} We introduce the \textit{first-order canonical dominance ratio}, $\rho_{d_{\mathcal S}} / \rho_1^2$, to characterize the weakest canonical correlation's strength relative to the squared strongest correlation.
+Assuming source canonical correlations are uniformly sampled from $[\rho_{d_{\mathcal S}}, \rho_1]$, \autoref{fig:first_order_canonical_dominance} illustrates the impact of this ratio on affine identifiability.
+Increasing the dominance ratio consistently improves $R^2$ scores across latent dimensions, indicating enhanced source recoverability.
+Notably, identifiability exhibits a threshold effect at $1$.
+For $\rho_{d_{\mathcal S}} / \rho_1^2 < 1$, elevated maximum principal angles ($PA_{\max}$) reveal that at least one canonical direction remains poorly identifiable.
+Once the ratio exceeds $1$, $PA_{\max}$ rapidly converges to zero, confirming full recovery of all canonical directions and strict alignment with the ground-truth source subspace.